Herringbone Flooring: The Complete UK Buyer’s Guide

 GF by Grosvenor Flooring Herringbone

 Our GF herringbone is where real oak herringbone becomes financially viable for whole-property installations.
-The collection is 29 European oak herringbone floors across six specification tiers — named after Cheshire and South Manchester locations like Alderley, Farndon, Tabley, Hale, and Ridley.
-Because GF is our own label, you’re buying the same European mill quality as the premium showroom brands without the third-party markup.
+The collection is 29 European oak herringbone floors across six specification tiers, named after Cheshire and South Manchester locations like Alderley, Farndon, Tabley, Hale, and Ridley.
+Because GF is GF by Grosvenor Flooring’s own label, you are buying the same European mill quality as the premium showroom brands without the third-party markup.

-The range starts at £39.99/m² for 10mm boards with a 3mm oak wear layer (80×300mm blocks — the classic small-format herringbone), steps through 14mm and 15mm mid-range specifications from £49.99/m², and tops out at £59.99/m² for 20mm boards with a 6mm wear layer — a lifetime-grade floor you can sand and refinish multiple times.
+The range starts with 10mm boards with a 3mm oak wear layer (80x300mm blocks, the classic small-format herringbone), steps through 14mm and 15mm mid-range specifications, and tops out with 20mm boards with a 6mm wear layer, a lifetime-grade floor you can sand and refinish multiple times.
 Every tier comes in oiled, lacquered, or unfinished options with brushed, smoked, or smooth surfaces.
-Compare that to premium engineered herringbone from Ted Todd at £100+/m² or V4 at £60–80+/m² — GF delivers a comparable specification at 30–50% less.
+Compare that to premium engineered herringbone from Ted Todd or V4, GF delivers a comparable specification at meaningfully lower cost.

 All 29 herringbone floors are available to buy online with full pricing displayed.
 Order up to five free samples to compare colours and finishes in your own space, or visit our Altrincham showroom to see and walk on the full collection at room scale.
 For customers in South Manchester and Cheshire, we offer a full supply-and-fit service.

-The wider GF engineered wood range also includes planks (25 designs from £39.99/m²) and Versailles panels (6 designs at £79.99/m²) if you want the same quality oak in a different pattern.
+The wider GF engineered wood range also includes planks (25 designs) and Versailles panels (6 designs) if you want the same quality oak in a different pattern.

 V4 Herringbone